 As you can see, these are modest distinctions.
 As for similarities between CCPA and GDPR, there are too many to name.
 The laws basically have two primary objectives in common:

-- Goal #1: Protect consumers’ personal data/info and give them control about how it’s used.
+- Goal #1: Protect consumers’ personal data/info and give them control about it’s use.

-- Goal #2: Continually and consistently hold brands accountable for customer data/info use.
+- Goal #2: Continually and consistently hold brands accountable for data/info use.

 With data privacy legislation now approved in California, CCPA advocates will now pay close attention to whether the regulation can truly keep consumers’ information safe.